-- Provide space immediately adjacent to the main IBC and MBC buildings for compound operations/satellite farm, with unobstructed access to the satellite horizon and ensure the delivery of the following: - technical and domestic power supply, backup (twin packs and UPS) and distribution; - cable paths from compound/satellite farm to the interior of IBC and MBC with geographical diversity and secure above-ground cable path implementations (e.g. cable bridges and cable trays); - similar specifications to the broadcast compound including double fencing, toilets and lighting for night-time operation; and - cabins and temporary facilities similar to the broadcast compound: - o summer 6,000m2 minimum; - \circ winter 4,000m2 minimum; and - MBC (for Olympic Winter Games only) 1000m2 minimum.
+- Provide space immediately adjacent to the main IBC and MBC buildings for compound operations/satellite farm, with unobstructed access to the satellite horizon and ensure the delivery of the following: - technical and domestic power supply, backup (twin packs and Uninterruptible Power Supply (UPS) and distribution; - cable paths from compound/satellite farm to the interior of IBC and MBC with geographical diversity and secure above-ground cable path implementations (e.g. cable bridges and cable trays); - similar specifications to the broadcast compound including double fencing, toilets and lighting for night-time operation; and

+- o Olympic Winter Games 4,000m2 minimum; and - o MBC or secondary facility (for Olympic Winter Games only) 1,000m2 minimum.